-For the period September 2012 for the four year term of Council, Council's civic leadership comprises a popularly elected Mayor and nine Councillors - three representing each of West.
-Central and East Wards.
+For the period September 2012 for the four year term of Council, Council's civic leadership comprises a popularly elected Mayor and nine Councillors - three representing each of West, Central and East Wards.
+Due to the proposal for merger the term has been extended to finish with elections on 9 September 2017.